-The John Bell Health Center is a comprehensive healthcare clinic that provides state of the art primary medical care to individuals returning from prison or jail.
+The John Bell Health Center is a comprehensive healthcare clinic that provides state-of-the-art primary medical care to adults age 18 and older.

 - Practitioner Examination

 - Diagnostic Testing

 - Age Appropriate Cancer Screening